cpuikin/Fashion_Recognition_and_Recommendation_System_Project/README.md

   - Bringing a better online shopping experiences

 # Business Values:
-People are more expecting a healthy life now a days, doing exercise is becoming a part of out daily life as it is a way to keep us healthy.
+People are more expecting a healthy life now a days, doing exercise is becoming a part of out daily life as it is a way to keep us healthy
-  -  Foreseeing the sports wear industry will grow more rapidly in coming years.
+  -  Foreseeing the sports wear industry will grow more rapidly in coming years
-  -  Bridging the sports wear industal with AI through online shopping platforms.
+  -  Bridging the sports wear industal with AI through online shopping platforms
-  - Enable the use of computer-vision to bring conveniences to consumers.
+  - Enable the use of computer-vision to bring conveniences to consumers
-  - To be an independent, credible source the consumers can always rely on when they compare sports wear products online.
+  - To be an independent, credible source the consumers can always rely on when they compare sports wear products online

 # Data Collection:
 ### Web-Scraping